Household Organization In 4 Easy Steps

 - Resolve to keep clutter from building up again.

-Here's how to accomplish household organization in 4 easy steps.
+Here's how to master household organization in four easy steps.

 - Have I used or enjoyed this recently?